-Activision and Tencent’s Call of Duty: Mobile is out on Android and iOS on October 1, 2019 after being in rigorous beta testing across multiple countries since July.
-Battle across recognizable maps, fight as iconic heroes like Ghost and Soap, and participate in a battle royale the likes of which you’ve probably seen before.
+Activision and Tencent’s Call of Duty: Mobile is out on Android and iOS on October 1, 2019, after being in rigorous beta testing across multiple countries since July.
+Battle across recognizable maps, fight as iconic heroes like Ghost and Soap and participate in a battle royale the likes of which you’ve probably seen before.

-This mobile version is developed by a video game development subsidiary of Tencent Games, Timi Studio and powered by Unity Engine.
+This mobile version is developed by a video game development subsidiary of Tencent Games, Timi Studio, and powered by Unity Engine.
 It’s free to play, it’s mobile and, it’s what a console Call of Duty might look like if people weren’t so down on microtransactions and loot boxes.

 The focus is on progression, with new gear unlocked as players climb the ranks and access new loadout slots.
 Weapons have experience levels as well, with better mods and attachments unlocked at higher levels.
 There’s a store filled with cosmetic stuff to purchase and play with, daily login bonuses, special events—basically plenty of things to clutter up its nice-looking home screen.

-Players can purchase in-game currency with real cash to help them make their soldier and weapons look all pretty.
+Players can purchase in-game currency with real cash to help them make their soldiers and weapons look all pretty.
 This is Activision and Tencent, so expect plenty of ridiculous things to buy and ways to buy them.

 Get into gameplay, you can choose one of two gameplays to play right now, Multiplayer and Battle Royale.
-Team Deathmatch is a mode of Multiplayer which has been going hot and it actually is awesome and impressive to play and there are plenty of maps you can choose.
+Team Deathmatch is a mode of Multiplayer that has been going hot and it actually is awesome and impressive to play and there are plenty of maps you can choose.

 You won't be able to play the Battle Royale for the first time login and required to try out this Multiplayer gameplay in order to enjoy a popular Battle Royale gameplay.